treimers/square-1/src/main/markdown/net/treimers/square1/3__file.md

 # File Operations

-A Square-1 can be saved to a data file or reloaded from a data file.
+A Square-1 with colors and position can be saved to a data file or reloaded from a data file.

 Save will write the current coloring scheme and the current position to a text file.